elorm116/elorm116/README.md

 - 👋 Hi, I’m @elorm116
-- 👀 I’m interested in Golang
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning how to code in golang
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on project related to golang
+- 💞️ I’m looking to collaborate on project related to DevOps
 - 📫 How to reach me @elorm116 on twitter

 <!---